algorithm-archivists/algorithm-archive/chapters/computational_mathematics/matrix_methods/gaussian_elimination.md

 1. Swap the row with the highest valued element with the `col`th row.
 2. For all remaining rows, find a fraction that corresponds to the ratio of the lower value in that column to the central pivot \(the one you swapped to the top\)
-3. Set all values in the corresponding rows to be the value they were before - the top row \* the fraction.
+3. Set all values in the corresponding rows to be the value they were before $$-$$ the top row $$\times$$ the fraction.
 This is essentially performing move 3 from above, except with an optimal multiplicative factor.
 4. Set the value of that row's pivot column to 0.

 ADD VISUALIZATION OF ABOVE